At COP30 in Brazil, countries plan to armor themselves against a warming world

 While Gates’ call stirred controversy among those who want to see faster global decarbonization, there is already a broad consensus that adaptation — building the infrastructure that will help especially the poorest nations weather supercharged fires, floods, and droughts — is dramatically underfunded.
 The 2015 Paris Agreement promotes both mitigation and adaptation, but the latter has proven consistently harder to fund than the former: 64 percent of international climate-related financing has gone to mitigation, with only 17 percent to adaptation (with 17 percent going to both pools).

-Negotiators at the UN’s 30th annual Conference of the Parties, the annual summit where world leaders come together to implement the Paris Agreement and coordinate responses to climate change, appear determined to start bridging this gap, though specifics are still hard to come by.
-At a press conference on Wednesday, European Union climate commissioner Wopke Hoekstra was asked three times whether the 27-country Union was supportive of a nascent plan that would triple adaptation funding for vulnerable countries, from the roughly $40 billion target now to $120 billion annually by 2030.
+Negotiators at the U.N.’s 30th Conference of the Parties, or COP — the annual summit where world leaders come together to implement the Paris Agreement and coordinate responses to climate change — appear determined to start bridging this gap, though specifics are still hard to come by.
+At a press conference on Wednesday, European Union climate commissioner Wopke Hoekstra was asked three times whether the 27-country bloc was supportive of a nascent plan that would triple adaptation funding for vulnerable countries, from the roughly $40 billion target now to $120 billion annually by 2030.
 Three times, the Dutch politician politely punted.

 “Adaptation is at the very heart of the conversation we are having,” he said.
 “We do think there is a huge opportunity for more money to arrive for those in need.”